scikit-beam/scikit-beam/doc/development/workflow/get_devel_version.rst

   development version.
 Knowing whether that is the case can make your bug reports more useful.
-* You will need to go through all of these steps before contributing any code to Astropy.
+* You will need to go through all of these steps before contributing any code to Scikit-beam.
 Practicing now will save you time later if you plan to contribute.

 Overview
 --------

-Conceptually, there are several steps to getting a working copy of the latest version of Astropy on your computer:
+Conceptually, there are several steps to getting a working copy of the latest version of Scikit-beam on your computer:

 #. :ref:`fork_a_copy`; this copy is called a *fork* (if you don't have an
    account on `github`_ yet, go there now and make one).